Mahdi-Roozbahani/CS46417641-spring2024/content/docs/grading/project-breakdown.md

 ### Proposal Submission Requirements
 **1. GitHub Page:** The proposal must be less than 500 words and written on a website hosted with [GitHub Pages](https://pages.github.com/).
 Only sections (1) through (4) from above count towards the word limit.
 In addition to the 5 proposal sections, please provide:
 - A Gantt Chart listing each members’ planned responsibilities for the entirety of the project.
 [Fall and Spring semester sample Gantt Chart](/other/GanttChart.xlsx).
-- A contribution table in the format below listing all group members’ names and explicit contributions in preparing the proposal
+- A contribution table in the format below listing all group members’ names and explicit contributions in preparing the proposal.
 |Name   |Proposal Contributions|
 |-------|----------------------|
 |Member1|Contributions         |
 |Member2|Contributions         |
 |...    |...                   |

+Lastly, if you are hosting your code on GitHub, set your repository to private.

 **2. Video Presentation:** A 3 minute recorded video presentation of your proposal using Microsoft PowerPoint, Google Slides, or equivalent.
 [OBS Studio](https://obsproject.com/) and [Kaltura](https://corp.kaltura.com/) are examples of effective screen-recording tools.
 3 minutes is a hard stop.
 We will NOT accept submissions which are over this time limit.
 Some additional guidelines are:
 - You must employ effective slide design which incorporates visuals that are interpretable and legible.
 Any visuals that are blurry, cut-off, or contain illegible text will not be considered.